hideaki-j/convsrch_literature_survey/README.md

 Conversational Search Literature Survey
 =============

-Summaries are registered in [Issues](https://github.com/hideaki-j/convsrch_literature_survey/issues).
+- Summaries are registered in [Issues](https://github.com/hideaki-j/convsrch_literature_survey/issues).
+- Papers are summarized with [TAMMIC method](https://iis-lab.org/misc/paperreading/), proposed by and used in IIS Lab, University of Tokyo.

 ## Paper list
 |    | Title (Click to open the summary) | Tag |